henrysky/astroNN/README.md

 loss functions mostly designed to deal with missing labels. astroNN contains demo for implementing Bayesian Neural Net with Dropout Variational Inference in which you can get reasonable uncertainty estimation and other neural nets.

-For astronomy applications, astroNN contains some tools to deal with APOGEE and GAIA data. astroNN is mainly designed to apply neural nets on APOGEE spectra analysis and predicting absolute magnitude from spectra using data from GAIA parallax with reasonable uncertainty from Bayesian Neural Net.
+For astronomy applications, astroNN contains some tools to deal with APOGEE and Gaia data. astroNN is mainly designed to apply neural nets on APOGEE spectra analysis and predicting absolute magnitude from spectra using data from Gaia parallax with reasonable uncertainty from Bayesian Neural Net.
-Currently astroNN is a python package being developed by the main author to facilitate his undergraduate research project on deep learning application in stellar and galactic astronomy using SDSS APOGEE and GAIA satellite data.
+Currently astroNN is a python package being developed by the main author to facilitate his undergraduate research project on deep learning application in stellar and galactic astronomy using SDSS APOGEE and Gaia satellite data.

 For learning purpose, astroNN includes a deep learning toy dataset for astronomer - Galaxy10.